Going to Windhoek, Namibia . Is it safe for a woman alone? Any recommendation for a good but not too expensive hotel?

 In Windhoek we loved "Joes Beerhouse for dinner" this was a real treat.

-We drove north of Windhoek and found a gorgeous Himba village - the photography opportunities here for people are amazing - this was truly a highlight of Namibia. almost 7 years agoAnswered by Lisa via WorldNomads.com
+We drove north of Windhoek and found a gorgeous Himba village - the photography opportunities here for people are amazing - this was truly a highlight of Namibia. about 7 years agoAnswered by Lisa via WorldNomads.com

 Contact Iris Piehl in Windhoe.
 Work Phone

 +264 61 254702 - she is a lovely woman, and a very well known person in the community.
 She is a travel professional and you can trust her advice completely.
-Do tell her I gave you her details - enjoy! almost 7 years ago
+Do tell her I gave you her details - enjoy! about 7 years ago

 Not a lot of tourist traps in Namibia...maybe none.
 If you want a human subject to photograph, the Himba and San are special.
 Or go to the shantytowns on the edges of Katatura.
-Prepare yourself; it will challenge your humanity. about 6 years agoAnswered by A. via WorldNomads.com
+Prepare yourself; it will challenge your humanity. over 6 years agoAnswered by A. via WorldNomads.com

 I suggest you contact Ultimate Safaris.
 I just came back from a trip all over Namibia with them and our guide, Perez, was excellent.
 He would be great at helping you find subjects to photograph and to do cultural and language translation for you, which is needed in Namibia.
-Ultimate Safaris will specialize in anything you need, whether animals, geography, people, etc etc. about 6 years ago
+Ultimate Safaris will specialize in anything you need, whether animals, geography, people, etc etc. over 6 years ago